Masaki-Morimoto/ML-PIV/README.md

 - Constructing a machine learning model (wirtten in python)
   - AE-like_CNN_for_ML-PIV.py

-For citations, please refer you to the information below:
+For citations, please refer to the information below:

 Masaki Morimoto, Kai Fukami, and Koji Fukagata "Experimental velocity data estimation for imperfect particle images using machine learning," Phys.
 Fluids, accepted, 2021.